 A photographer for the Associated Press news agency has been kidnapped by unidentified armed men in Gaza, the organisation and witnesses say.

-The two aid workers are the latest of several foreigners to be abducted in the Gaza Strip.
+The two aid workers were the latest of several foreigners to be abducted in the Gaza Strip.

 Palestinian armed groups usually carry out the kidnappings to demand money or wring concessions from the government.